CALL FOR APPLICATIONS FOR THE MPHIL IN PUBLIC MENTAL HEALTH FOR 2025

 The Alan J. Flisher Centre for Public Mental Health (CPMH), a joint initiative of the Department of Psychology at Stellenbosch University and the Department of Psychiatry and Mental Health at the University of Cape Town, is an independent inter-disciplinary academic research and teaching centre for public mental health promotion and service development in Africa.
-The CPMH is proud to invite applications from across the African continent for the Master of Philosophy (MPhil) in Public Mental Health in 2022.
+CPMH is proud to invite applications from across the African continent for the Master of Philosophy (MPhil) in Public Mental Health in 2025.
+Fellowships are available for citizens or permanent residents of African countries through the African Mental health Research Initiative (AMARI).

 MASTER OF PHILOSOPHY IN PUBLIC MENTAL HEALTH

-The MPhil in Public Mental Health is a part-time research degree that aims to develop advanced research skills, enabling participants to undertake their own research projects (such as evaluating services, policies and interventions) as well as interpret research findings for mental health policy and practice.
-The programme is designed to be accessible to practitioners who work full-time, and who are from a range of backgrounds including social work, psychology, psychiatry, medicine, occupational therapy, nursing, health economics, public mental health, public health, health service management, policy making and non-governmental organisations (NGOs).
-The training aims to build the professional capacity and leadership of the participants in their work, while contributing to knowledge generation in Africa.
+The MPhil in Public Mental Health is a part-time research degree that aims to develop advanced research skills, enabling participants to undertake their own research projects as well as interpret research findings for mental health policy and practice.
+The programme is designed to be accessible to practitioners who work full-time, and who are from a range of backgrounds including social work, psychology, psychiatry, medicine, occupational therapy, nursing, health economics, public mental health, public health, health service management, policy making and non-governmental organisations activities (NGOs).
+The training aims to build the professional capacity and leadership of the participants in their work, while contributing to public mental health knowledge generation in Africa.

 The degree requires:

-• Participation in an online writing course March 2022;
+- Participation in a 6-week online writing course in February/March 2025;

 3-week Residential Training Module in Research Methodology

-The course will start with a 3-week residential training session in Cape Town (or online) from 17 January – 4 February 2022.
-Students will attend lectures, seminars and workshops at the University of Cape Town or on a video conferencing platform.
+The course will start with a 3-week residential training session in Cape Town from 13-31 January 2025.
+Students will attend lectures, seminars and workshops at one of the University of Cape Town campuses and/or at Stellenbosch University.
 The content of the training module will be focused on research methodology for public mental health.
-The training includes an orientation to public mental health, quantitative and qualitative research methods, statistics and epidemiology for mental health, an introduction to systematic reviews, and an introduction to economic evaluation.
+The training includes an orientation to public mental health, quantitative and qualitative research methods, statistics and epidemiology for mental health and an introduction to the responsible conduct of research.
 All students are required to be available for full week days during the 3-week training session.

 Public Mental Health Dissertation

-The dissertation is examined according to the University’s regulations for the examination of Master’s theses as stipulated in the relevant university handbook.
+The dissertation is examined according to university regulations for the examination of Master’s dissertations as stipulated in the relevant university handbook.
 Dissertations will be assessed by two external examiners based at South African institutions other than the one at which the student is registered and/or international academic institutions.

 Registration

-Registration is for a minimum of 1 year, and normally the dissertation takes 2 years to complete.
+Registration is for a minimum of 1 year, and the programme normally takes 2-3 years to complete.
 For administrative purposes, students will have to register with one of the collaborating universities i.e. with UCT or Stellenbosch.
-Candidates should indicate their preference on their application, but as we require an equitable number of students enrolled at each university, we cannot guarantee registration at the University of the student’s choice.
+Candidates should indicate the university on their application.
 The course content and requirements will be the same for both universities.
 The degree will be awarded by the university at which the student is registered.

 Admission Requirements

-Candidates for this programme should be in possession of an Honours degree, a post-graduate diploma in Public Mental Health or a cognate discipline, or an equivalent four-year qualification.
+Candidates for this programme should be in possession of an honours degree or an equivalent four-year qualification, or a post-graduate diploma in public mental health in a cognate discipline.
 In addition, candidates should:

-1. have experience of working in a mental health, health or a development-related field for at least three years;
+- have experience of working in a mental health, health, social sciences or a development-related field for at least three years;

 Please note:

-• The MPhil in Public Mental Health does not lead to a professional qualification that can be registered with the Health Professions Council of South Africa or any other health professions council.
-It is strictly an academic research degree.
+- The MPhil in Public Mental Health does not lead to a professional qualification that can be registered with the Health Professions Council of South Africa or any other professional council.
+It is strictly an academic research degree with no clinical components.

 Fees